 This post will walk you through rebuilding your homebrew keg, step by step.
 From de-labeling to cleaning to replacing warn out parts.

 Valuebrew offers a lineup of food grade keg replacement o-rings in bulk quantities.
-Most offerings are silicone with one Buna-N option.
+Choose from silicone, buna-n and even EPDM.
 Everything they carry is food grade, more info below.
-They have some unique offerings like bulk pin lock size post o-rings, replacement universal poppet o-rings, bulk internal QD o-rings and Custom Color Coded Post O-rings – available in two colors schemes, gray & black (matches QD colors) and blue & green (blue for beer, green for gas),
+They have some unique offerings like bulk pin lock size post o-rings, replacement universal poppet o-rings, bulk internal QD o-rings and color coded Blue and Green post o-rings

 - Valuebrew has struggled with availability on some of their options.
 This has been particularly true of their keg lid o-rings.